How to make espresso without a machine

 While espresso machines are often used to make the perfect cup of espresso, there are some alternative methods that can be just as effective.
 Here are some tips for making espresso without a machine:

-See also How to meet yourself
+See also How to vote for strictly

 1. Moka Pot